StephenHogsten/Punterest/README.md

   - [X] apply loaders
   - [X] use express middleware
   - [X] make images work for dev server
-  - [ ] (opt) the image serving is a little fishy - may not be pointing / putting it in the right place
 - [X] make the pins refresh after saving one
 - [X] set-up passport
 - [X] configure routing so you get back home after logging in
-- [ ] make this work together with the current 'hydrating'
+- [X] make this work together with the current 'hydrating'
+- [ ] add logging out
+- [ ] navigation
-- [ ] make it so you can only save pins if you're logged in
+- [ ] make sure you can only see/do things right depending on login
+  - [ ] see login / logout
+  - [ ] see add pin page
 - [ ] set-up a 'my pins' page
+- [ ] allow liking
-- [ ] navigation
+- [ ] create button for adding a pin
 - [ ] ...
 - [ ] make sure I can generate a actual build with webpack (not just )
 - [ ] deploy to heroku